NoraPDev/Hangman-by-NP/README.md

 When the game first begins, each letter of the player's word is represented by an empty field.
 Each area that corresponds to a letter gets filled with that letter when the player correctly guesses it.
 When a player guesses a letter poorly, a drawing starts to picture itself.
-The participant lost the game after making 6 wrong guesses.
+The participant lost the game after making 6/4/2 wrong guesses, based on the level we choose.
-Therefore, the gallows should be depicted in 6 distinct states.
+Therefore, the gallows should be depicted in 6/4/2 different stages.
-Before ten wrong guesses, if every field is filled with its corresponding letter, the player has won the round.
+Before 6/4/2 wrong guesses, if every field is filled with its corresponding letter, the player has won the round.

 ## **Files**